 The Alpbach Summer School is organised by the Austrian Research Promotion Agency (FFG).
 It is co-sponsored by ESA and the national space authorities of its Member, Associate, and Cooperating States.
 A traditional partner is the International Space Science Institute.
 It is also supported by Austrospace, the association of Austrian space industries and research institutions.
 EuroPlanet offers grants for students.

-The Summer School is open to students and young professionals in science and engineering fields from ESA Member, Associate and Cooperating States.
+The Summer School is open to science and engineering university students and graduates from ESA Member, Associate and Cooperating States.

 Applicants need to be citizens of one of these states to be eligible for financial support by the relevant national sponsoring agencies, universities and EuroPlanet.